 Ice crystals are reported by surface weather observers almost continuously at Eureka during the winter.
-At times these events are characterized by optical depths as high as and vertical extents up to about 1 km.
+At times these events are characterized by optical depths as high as 2.0 and vertical extents up to about 1 km.
 In a study of four such events from December 2006 to March 2007 it was determined that the ice crystals were being advected from the ridges to the North-West of Eureka by strong winds at the altitude of the ridge tops.
 The ice crystals eventually settled into the quiescent stable boundary layer below.
-The strong ice crystal events at Eureka are not the classical diamond dust phenomenon in which ice crystals undergo nucleation and depositional growth locally, but instead are caused by blowing snow from surrounding higher terrain at distances of at least 10 km.
+The strong ice crystal events at Eureka are not the classical diamond dust phenomenon, but instead originate as blowing snow from the surrounding higher terrain at distances of at least 10 kilometers which allows time for the ice crystals to modify their shape and size and undergo sedimentation before reaching Eureka.

 The high optical depth ice crystal events result in large downward radiative surface forcing in the thermal infrared of up to 36 W m^{-2} or 36% of the downward irradiance.
 This can have important consequences for the surface energy balance.
 Since the frequency and magnitude of these events is in large part determined by the local topography the effects on the radiative balance will be highly regional.
 In those regions where the events occur frequently we can expect that the local character of the stable winter-time boundary layer will be influenced by the presence of the wind swept ice crystals.
+Since these events are episodic and most of the Arctic consists of ocean away from topography we cannot conclude that the overall Arctic radiative budget climatology is significantly affected.
+However the topographic source of these high optical depth events explains why they were not observed as part of the SHEBA experiment.

 Since high optical depth ice crystal events are also caused by topography and wind profile conditions, instead of the classical diamond dust depositional method, a new assessment of the mechanisms associated with Arctic atmospheric dehydration by diamond dust, and the interaction between ice crystals, aerosols, radiation, wind regime and topography should be considered.
 Acknowledgements.
-We are grateful for the funding provided by CANDAC, CFCAS and CFI.
+We greatly appreciate the improvements suggested by Stephen Warren in reviewing this paper and also thank the anonymous referees for their helpful comments.
+Financial support for this research was provided by the Canadian Foundation for Climate and Atmospheric Research (CFCAS), the Canadian Foundation for Innovation (CFI), the National Science and Engineering Research Council (NSERC) of Canada, the Canadian Space Agency (CSA), the Ontario Innovation Trust (OIT), the Ontario Research Fund (ORF), the Nova Scotia Research and Innovation Trust (NSRIT) and the Government of Canada International Polar Year fund.
+Logistical and other in-kind support from Environment Canada, the staff of the Eureka Weather Station, the PEARL Manager Pierre Fogal and Operators (Alexei Khmel, Paul Loewen, Oleg Mikhailov, Ashley Harrett and Matthew Okraszewski) is gratefully acknowledged.
 The NOAA SEARCH program provided funds for the installation of their AHRSL and P-AERI at Eureka.
-We thank the Meteorology Service of Canada for making available the surface, radiosonde and ozonesonde measurements from Eureka.
+We also thank Environment Canada for making available the surface, radiosonde and ozonesonde measurements from Eureka.
+We thank the NASA Goddard Space Flight Center for making available the MODIS data.

+Edited by: Q. Fu